EdSwArchitect/ai-vibe/README.md

 mvn clean package
 ```

-This will create a JAR file in the `target/` directory.
+This will create a JAR file in the `target/` directory: `citibike-kstreams-1.0.0.jar` (includes all dependencies via Maven Shade plugin).

 ## Application Versions